 Do Not Avoid the Issue

 If an issue does arise, deal with it as soon as possible.
-Trying to deny the issue will not make it go away.
+Trying to deny the issue exists will not make it go away.
 Instead, it will usually have the opposite affect, allowing the situation to grow into a much bigger issue that will ultimately be more difficult to solve.

 The majority of disagreements that you encounter in your relationship are relatively minor issues.
-By ststaying calm and discussing them openly and honestly with your partner, you will find that most situations are easily solved.
+By staying calm and discussing them openly and honestly with your partner, you will find that most situations are easily solved.
 Always remember that you love each other and that you are both working towards the same goal, mutual happiness.

 © 2014 Christopher J Wood